 First – there is a public Facebook group page where folks are gathering and sharing ideas/concrete solutions for individuals to help fight climate change.
 They help feed into this blog, and vice versa.
 You are welcome to join, if interested: https://www.facebook.com/groups/climatesteps/.

-How this site got started: Friends and I got together for lunch shortly after the 2016 election and, due to my posting my climate worries on Facebook, they wanted to drill me for answers to help save the planet.
+How this site got started: Friends and I got together for lunch shortly after the 2016 election and, due to my posting my climate worries on Facebook and my having worked in the environmental field for decades, they wanted to drill me for answers to help save the planet.
 With Trump planning to reverse “every” climate- and environment-saving action that has been made – there is no way to prevent the global temperature from rising more than 3.6 (!) degrees in the next couple of decades.
 Translation – sea level rises of 6 feet (also !) by 2100.
 Nevermind that Earth’s fever is not going to stop rising after that without strong action – it will continue and ice will melt and droughts will strike for generations to come.

 [P.S.
 Did you know that the number of 95+ degrees will increase from six days a year to 90 days a year in Washington DC under the worst climate scenario?
 90 days a year.
 And that’s up north!
 We must do something.
 I like the tropics, but not that much!]

 So we went over some possible things we can do – especially ones that could spread the word.
 We talked about leasing roofs to solar panels, supporting bike shares, working on local and state politics, etc. And they suggested I should start a blog.
 So here it is.
 But it takes time to research and write and article, and often we have had little quick articles to share, etc – so I also formed the paired Facebook group – a place to exchange and discuss ideas.
 I plan to summarize the discussions and articles shared there into blogs and resource pages here.